hydephp/framework/.github/dev-docs/advanced-markdown.md

  [Blade]: @include("hello", ["name" => "World"])
 ```

-#### Limitations

-All shortcodes must be the first word on a new line.
-For example, using a space before the `[Blade]:` will intentionally cause it to not render.

 ### Enabling Blade-supported Markdown
 It's disabled by default since it allows arbitrary PHP to run, which could be a security risk,
 depending on your setup.
 However, if your Markdown is trusted, and you know it's safe,